adiwg/mdBook/mdtranslator/resourceid.md

 # resourceId:

 The *resourceId* object contains information about identifiers associated with a resource.
 Identifiers can be in many forms including acronyms, uuids, alternate names, or database keys.
-They can be used to include any names or codes which a project or data resources may be known by.
+They can be used to include any names or codes by which a project or data resources may be known.

 ````ruby
     def newResourceId